Surgical Technology Application Process

 - Next input code UL83im in the “Package Code” field.
-The system will prompt you to upload the following application documents:
+The system will prompt you to upload your signed Information Session post-test confirmation email.

 - Documents are approved when you receive a green check next to the requirement.
 All items must be approved in CastleBranch before your application will be accepted.

 Applications for the Surgical Technology program are accepted on an on-going basis.
 Admission is based on application date.
 Upon receipt of your completed application, you will be placed in the next beginning class in which openings are available.

 - Fall – 24 students admitted, 16 at Eastview Campus and 8 at Round Rock Campus

 - Spring – 16 students admitted at Eastview Campus only